 - Encouraging and supporting those students and employees who choose to abstain from the use of alcohol.

-The chemical health of any individual, group, family, or team is dependent on society's ability to establish standards for chemical use.
 The College believes the following standards represent healthy attitudes toward the use of alcohol:

 - The use of alcohol is a personal choice.
 No one should be pressured to drink or not to drink or to feel uneasy or embarrassed when abstaining, regardless of his or her personal choice.